All Episodes

 Here's where the danger comes in.

-Nan Aaron has said we'll do anything.
+Nan Aaron has said, we'll do anything.

 We'll do whatever it takes.

-Here's the here's the danger.
+Here's the danger.

 They probably love this discussion that we're having right now because they'd love the debate over Alito to be on strip searching children.